 where $H^0_c(M)$ denotes the $0$-dimensional cohomology group with \emph{compact support}.
-If $M$ is compact, cohomology with compact support matches the usual cohomology.
-As a result for $M$ compact, $H^0_c(M,\Z/2)=\Z/2$.
-The \emph{fundamental class} over $\Z/2$ of a compact, connected $n$--manifold $M$ is the (non-trivial) generator $[M]$ of the homology group $H_n(M,\Z/2)$; see \cite{hausmann2015mod}.
+If $M$ is compact, cohomology with compact support matches the usual cohomology, and so $H^0_c(M,\Z/2)=\Z/2$.
+The \emph{fundamental class} over $\Z/2$ of a compact, connected $n$--manifold $M$ is the (non-trivial) generator $[M]$ of the homology group $H_n(M,\Z/2)$; see~\cite{hausmann2015mod}.
 In the case when $M$ is not compact, one can see that a $0$-cocycle can not be supported on a compact subset of $M$, i.e., $H^0_c(M,\Z/2)=0$.

 \begin{lemma} Let $M$ be a connected closed $n$-manifold.
 If $M'$ is an open proper subset of $M$, then $H_n(M') \cong 0$. \end{lemma}

 \begin{proof} The lemma is clearly true if $M'$ is empty, so let $M'\neq\emptyset$.
 The space $M'$ is an $n$-manifold since it is an open subset of $M$.
 We further note that $M'$ is not compact, since then it would be a nonempty proper subset that is both open and closed in $M$, contradicting the fact that $M$ is connected.
 The result then follows from \eqref{eq:fund-cls}. \end{proof}